 FCC Form 398 is designed to provide the public and the Commission with the information necessary to determine compliance with the license renewal processing guidelines.
 The report captures information regarding the preemption of children's programming, and requires stations to create an addendum to the form called a "Preemption Report" which provides information on: (1) the date of each preemption; (2) if the program was rescheduled, the date and time the rescheduled program aired; (3) the reason for the preemption; and (4) whether promotional efforts were made to notify the public of the time and date that the rescheduled program would air.

 Filing of FCC Form 398

-Form 398 must be filed electronically on a quarterly basis and be placed in the online public inspection file.
-As a result, full power and Class A television stations should file a Form 398 electronically with the FCC and place it in the online public inspection file by October 10, 2012.
+Form 398 must be filed electronically on a quarterly basis.
+As a result, full power and Class A television stations should file a Form 398 electronically with the FCC by January 10, 2013.